ReginaAbena19/Fitness-Project-/README.md

 ### by Alexandra, Delia, Raghad, Regina and Yasmine

-We are proud to introduce Fitly, a new and innovative fitness workout generator that ensures that anyone, regardless of fitness level, experience or confidence can achieve their fitness goals.
+We are proud to introduce Fitly, a new and innovative fitness workout generator that ensures that anyone, regardless of fitness level, experience or confidence, can achieve their fitness goals.

 **What is Fitly?**